BenTheElder/site/content/posts/migrating-my-site-to-kubernetes.md

 - To get a one node cluster working you need to [remove the master taint](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#master-isolation).
 This is terrible idea for a production cluster but great for tinkering and effectively using kubelet as your PID1.

 {{% update %}} My site [is on Netlify now](/posts/gitops-all-the-things/), but I still run my own Kubernetes cluster to host other small projects.
 Hosting it on a toy Kubernetes cluster worked well, except when the power went out at my apartment ...
 I'd like my site to be online even then, hence Netlify 🙃{{% /update %}}

+{{% update %}} I've since simplified my home server further to minimize time spent on upkeep, my website remains on Netlify since the last update.
+If you're interested, you can read more on that in "[Self-Driving Debian](/posts/self-driving-debian/)".

+I would still recommend considering Kubernetes for larger application infrastructure management, but unless you are doing so for educational purposes, I'm not sure I'd recommend it for simple small-scale deployments ...
+Your results may vary.{{% /update %}}